 You will have heard about the up and coming trend of knowledge graphs in enterprises.
 Do you want to see how this powerful technology impacts the way to innovate and work with data?
 Then you will be sorry to have missed this year’s Knowledge Graph Conference at Columbia University (7th-8th of May).
 It were the organizers Francois Scharffe (Columbia University) and Juan F. Sequeda (Capsenta) who brought together the leading heads of knowledge graph research and execution.
 And what a fantastic job they have done.

 We heard from financial services and industry leaders on how they leverage knowledge graphs to address their digitalization challenges.
-We learned about a wide range of use cases spanning risk management and fraud detection to compliance and GDPR to the training of AI.
+We learned about a wide range of use cases spanning risk management and fraud detection to compliance to the training of AI.
 People definitely were eager to see the real-world implications of this impending data management paradigm shift.
 Practitioners from industrial giants like Google, Uber, Goldman Sachs, Wells Fargo, Capital One, and Pratt & Wittney were lined up to showcase their learnings and successes at the Knowledge Graph Conference 2019.

 The use cases presented were very real and pressing.
 Presenters explained why a graph approach was instrumental to the success of their respective projects.
 Both eccenca founders, CEO Chris Brockmann and renowned semantics researcher Prof. Dr. Soeren Auer, were honored to add more color to the emerging picture.
 Prof. Dr. Soeren Auer (co-creator of DBpedia) gave a deep dive into the linked data fundamentals.
 The audience got hands-on insights on how solutions like eccenca Corporate Memory enable companies to accelerate their digital maturity.